 - A baked potato about the size of your fist (220g)

-- About 3 handfuls of breakfast cereal (40g)
+- About three handfuls of breakfast cereal (40g)

 Some people think starchy food is fattening, but gram for gram it contains less than half the calories of fat.
 You just need to watch the fats you add when you’re cooking and serving this sort of food, because that’s what increases the calorie content.

 These foods are sources of protein, vitamins and minerals.
-It is important to choose 2-3 portions of these foods a day.
+It is important to choose two to three portions of these foods a day.
 Examples of one portion includes: